CITM-UPC/Motor8/Motor8/README.md

 ## Installation

-Installing Bugame Engine is a breeze.
+Installing Motor8 Engine is a breeze.

 - Head to the releases tab --> open the assets section --> click on the first file --> and let the download commence!
-- Compile the executable found in the download folder, and voila! the engine is ready for your use!!!
+- Compile the executable found in the download folder, the engine is ready for your use!!!

 ## Engine Features

 # UI
 ![Captura](https://user-images.githubusercontent.com/72123380/198897943-5197fc2b-91a8-4721-a32c-ff061b5348c8.PNG)

 - **Help:** Find information about the license, developers, tools, and libraries.
-Download the latest version, visit the Bugame Engine wiki, or report a bug.
+Download the latest version, visit the Motor8 Engine wiki, or report a bug.
 - **Configuration:** Save and load existing configurations for your Engine Window and Render Options preferences.
 - **Window:** Configure window options, including fullscreen, resizable, vsync, and screen dimensions.
 - **Hardware:** Display FPS and computer hardware information.